Singapore

 • What are the LGBTQ+ laws in Singapore?

 Same-sex activity is legal, and Singapore is generally safe and comfortable for LGBTQ+ visitors.
-Same-sex marriage is not recognised, and legal protections are more limited than in many Western countries.
+Same-sex marriage is not recognized, and legal protections are more limited than in many Western countries.
 Social attitudes are usually polite but somewhat more reserved than in Bangkok.

 • What are some general etiquette rules in Singapore?